 Don’t Let ACoS Compromise Your Sales Velocity

-Your Amazon sales velocity is the number of sales you get within a certain amount of time.
+Your Amazon sales velocity is the number of sales you get in a certain amount of time.

-Ad-driven sales give your sales velocity a kick-start, and when done correctly (targeting keywords for which you have a high conversion rate), they can help your organic rankings.
+Ad-driven sales give your sales velocity a kick-start.
+And when done correctly (targeting keywords with a high conversion rate), they can help your organic rankings.
 Here’s a rough idea of what that looks like:

 Some customers on Amazon will search for your brand’s products directly (“Twinings peppermint tea”), while others search more generally (“peppermint tea”).

-But what if a significant number of shoppers are purchasing Twinings peppermint tea?
-The increased sales velocity for that product means Amazon will start showing these product listings more prominently to shoppers searching for “peppermint tea.”
+But what if a lot of shoppers are purchasing Twinings peppermint tea?
+The increased sales velocity for that product means Amazon will start showing these product listings more prominently to shoppers looking for “peppermint tea.”

 Thus, high-ACoS ads running more general non-brand keywords like “peppermint tea” can often help drive organic brand sales.

-But this is something that can’t be captured by looking only at ACoS!
+But this is something that can’t be captured by only trying to improve ACoS!

-Your ad-attributed sales increase your sales velocity, your organic search rankings, and your organic sales—all of which naturally bring down your total return on ad spend (ROAS), but don’t affect your ACoS.
-So while you’re spending less as a percentage of total sales (i.e., more profitable) your ACoS remains the same.
+Your ad-attributed sales increase your sales velocity, organic search rankings, and organic sales.
+This naturally brings down your total return on ad spend (ROAS), but doesn’t affect your ACoS.
+So while you’re spending less as a percentage of total sales (i.e., you’re more profitable), your ACoS remains the same.

 If Not ACoS, Then What?

-So what should you be looking at instead of ACoS?
+So what should you be looking at instead of trying to improve ACoS in isolation?
 How do you decide what keywords to bid higher or lower on, and which ones to scrap?
 How can you reliably make decisions for your campaigns that result in profits?

-By paying attention to the metrics that matter most—which we’ll discuss in next week’s article.
+By paying attention to the metrics that matter most—which we’ll discuss in an upcoming post.